 Senior Lecturer in Linguistics / Oberstudienrätin i.
 H.

-Office hours take place via ZOOM, link above.
-Please pick an appointment in Doodle, also above, or send me an e-mail suggesting two or three alternative dates that would suit you before 2 p.m., Monday-Friday.
+Office hours still via ZOOM, link above.
+Pick an appointment in Doodle above, or send me an e-mail suggesting two or three alternative dates that would suit you before 2 p.m., Monday-Friday.

-I spent my student years at the University of Freiburg, where I obtained both a teaching qualification in secondary education (Staatsexamen for English, Spanish and French) and a Magister Artium degree in English and Romance Philology.
-Following my studies, I worked as a linguistic consultant for several years.
-After completing my dissertation in 2010, I joined the Department of Anglophone Studies at Duisburg-Essen, first at the chair of Prof. Raymond Hickey, then at the chair of Prof. Birte Bös.
-As 'Studienrätin', I am dedicated to teaching and supporting students throughout their studies.
-I am also the module coordinator for our 'Introduction to Linguistics' module, together with Dr. Lucia Siebers.
+I spent my student years at the Albert-Ludwigs-Universität Freiburg, where I obtained both a teaching qualification in secondary education (Staatsexamen for English, Spanish and French) and a Magister Artium degree in English and Romance Philology.
+Following my studies, I worked as a linguistic consultant in the UK for several years.
+After completing my dissertation in 2010, under the supervision of Prof. Bernd Kortmann and Prof. Christian Mair, I joined the Department of Anglophone Studies at Duisburg-Essen, first at the chair of Prof. Raymond Hickey, then at the chair of Prof. Birte Bös.
+As a full-time lecturer I am dedicated to teaching and supporting students at all levels of the undergraduate and graduate programmes.
+I am also the module coordinator for the 'Introduction to Linguistics' module, together with Dr. Lucia Siebers.

 Full CV available here.